 Kidney stones are hard masses of minerals and salts that can form in your kidneys.
 They can be as small as a grain of sand or more than an inch in diameter.
 Usually theses stones or crystals pass through your body when you urinate.
 But sometimes they can get stuck in your urinary tract and cause a lot of pain.

-You may need this test if your doctor suspects that you have kidney stones.
+You may need this test if your healthcare provider suspects that you have kidney stones.
 Symptoms of kidney stones include:

 Nausea and vomiting

 Blood in your urine

 You may also have this test if you had a kidney stone or you are being treated for kidney stones.
 If you have had a kidney stone or any treatments for a kidney stone, you should wait 1 to 2 months, or until you have completely recovered, before having this test.

 You will need to repeat the test at least twice so your healthcare provider can compare the results.

 Your healthcare provider may also order imaging tests.
 These include an ultrasound, CT scan and, a special type of X-ray (pyelogram) that uses a dye to look for kidney stones.

 Your provider is also likely to order blood tests, to look for calcium, phosphate, uric acid, oxalate, and citrate.
 These are some of the chemicals that are most likely to cause your body to form kidney stones.